Heat Transfer Fluid Systems Provide Consistent Heat—Keeping Asphalt Cement Moving to Where It Is Needed

 These oils along with “multi-purpose oils” sold by some companies as HTFs can be unreliable because the additives in them are designed for the needs of other applications.

 Once these additives are used up all that is left is poorly refined base oil.
 Sludge build-up can reduce heat transfer rates and in serious cases can plug a system completely.
 This will cause a plant to shut down, and require cleaning the entire system.

-In asphalt plants with thermal fluid systems, safety and performance are greatly improved through proper maintenance.
+In asphalt plants with thermal oil heaters, safety and performance are greatly improved through proper maintenance.
 A program of routine checks keeps systems running at their best.

 - Keeping the Y strainer clean will prolong the life of your fluid charge, and help the system run smoothly.

 - Use proper start-up and shut down procedures.
 To save on fuel costs, some plant owners shut down heaters at night, on weekends and during cold seasons.
 When starting up, bring the heater outlet gradually up to 200°F and then continue, up to operating temperature.
 This will avoid overheating the fluid.
 When shutting down leave the combustion air blower and the circulating pump running until the fluid temperature is down to 200F